 Taiwanese Popcorn Chicken is the crunchy, bite-sized flavor-packed fried chicken you’ve been craving!
-My recipe happens to be gluten-free, soy-free, paleo, and Whole30-compatible (if air-fried) but it still tastes like the real deal!
+My recipe happens to be gluten-free, soy-free, egg-free, paleo, and Whole30-compatible (if air-fried) but it still tastes like the real deal!

 What is Taiwanese Popcorn Chicken?